duparq/hwa/doxygen/using.md

 `naked` makes the ISR have a naked body: the compiler will not generate any entry or exit code.
 That permits sparing a few program memory bytes and CPU cycles.
-You then must ensure that your ISR does not alter any CPU register and you have to provide the instruction for exiting the ISR yourself:
+If you use this, you must ensure that your ISR does not alter any CPU register and you must provide the instruction for exiting the ISR yourself:

 @code
 HW_ISR( (counter0,irq,overflow), naked )
 {
-  hw( toggle, pa0 );    // will use the `sbi` instruction, no register is altered hw_asm("reti");       // produce the `reti` instruction }
+  hw( toggle, pa0 );    // Will use the `sbi` instruction, no register is altered hw_asm("reti");       // Produce the `reti` instruction }
 @endcode